A short little number for lovers of the macabre - with a sense of a humor.

 Out the window he went, grinning a grin

-and the ghost followed too, my head was a spin'.
+and the ghost followed too, my head was in a spin.

-Then Mable leapt down and bade me farewell
+Then Mabel leapt down and bade me farewell

 and she hasn't returned 'far as I can tell.